ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 reflection, by everything.
 But disguise of every sort is my abhorrence.
 Nor am I ashamed of the feelings I related.
 They were natural and just.
-Could you expect me to rejoice in the inferiority of your connections?--to congratulate myself on the hope of relations, whose condition in life is so decidedly beneath my own?"
+Could you expect me to rejoice in the inferiority of your connections? -- to congratulate myself on the hope of relations, whose condition in life is so decidedly beneath my own?"

 Elizabeth felt herself growing more angry every moment; yet she tried to